vEnhance/web.evanchen.cc/input/opal.md

 ---

-In OTIS, the OPAL hunt[^acronym] is an annual one-round beginner-level [puzzle hunt](puzzlehunt.html) hosted for [OTIS students](otis.html).
+OPAL is an annual one-round beginner-level [puzzle hunt](puzzlehunt.html) hosted for [OTIS students](otis.html).
-This page is a public archive of past OPAL puzzles.
-Current or past otters should solve on OTIS-WEB, not here.[^otisweb]

-Because of the audience, there's a lot of math and OTIS references[^idiosyn].
 I don't have solutions, but you can email me with hint requests.

-[^acronym]: Stands for OTIS Puzzle Assembly Line.

-[^otisweb]:
-    The live website will track your progress, provide pre-written hints, and grant rewards on completing the metapuzzle.
+Expect a lot of math and OTIS references[^idiosyn].

 [^idiosyn]:
     In particular, puzzles might expect solvers to know about OTIS-related